Add Journal to the Account service

 10. Deploy the account service

-You will now deploy your account service to the Oracle Backend for Spring Boot and Microservices using the CLI.
+You will now deploy your account service to the Oracle Backend for Microservices and AI using the CLI.
 Run this command to redeploy your service, make sure you provide the correct path to your JAR file.
 Note that this command may take 1-3 minutes to complete:

 uploading: account/target/account-0.0.1-SNAPSHOT.jarbuilding and pushing image...